nemosminer/NemosMiner/README.md

             - The name must be the pool base name (omit *24hrs or *Coins), e.g ZergPool (even if you have configured ZergPoolCoins in the pool list)
             - (**careful with json formating ;)**)

-      Note that the GUI only updates default values (valid for ALL pools unles ther is pool spcific configuration setting defined in PoolConfig.json).
+      Note that the GUI only updates default values (valid for ALL pools unless there is pool specific configuration setting defined in PoolConfig.json).
 Any other changes need to be done manually.

    PricePenaltyFactor